-However, it’s not a silver bullet as many companies within Malaysia (and around the world) increasingly prefer the hybrid IT infrastructure model where they use cloud services but maintain mission-critical data in on-premises data centres.
+However, it's not a silver bullet as many companies within Malaysia (and around the world) increasingly prefer the hybrid IT infrastructure model where they use cloud services but maintain mission-critical data in on-premises data centers.

-Because of this, AIMS Group chief executive officer Chiew Kok Hin says data centres with a high presence of hyperscale cloud service providers are crucial in linking the two areas and will be able to capitalise on this parallel growth.
+Because of this, AIMS Group chief executive officer Chiew Kok Hin says data centers with a high presence of hyperscale cloud service providers are crucial in linking the two areas and will be able to capitalise on this parallel growth.

 “With this insight, AIMS has created a cloud exchange to address the symbiotic needs of both end users and cloud providers within AIMS.
 End users will enjoy direct, secured connections to major global cloud service providers for an improved user experience, while cloud service providers hosting with AIMS get direct access to the community for cost and operational efficiency,” says Chiew.

-The influence of digitalisation on the data centre industry, which enables businesses to establish international footprints and penetrate global markets more easily, also cannot be dismissed.
+The influence of digitalisation on the data center industry, which enables businesses to establish international footprints and penetrate global markets more easily, also cannot be dismissed.
 This convenience comes with various challenges, not least of which is providing reliable and secured connectivity across the globe.

 “In 2018, Alibaba launched its new office (first country office in Southeast Asia) in Malaysia), Microsoft listed Kuala Lumpur as a Microsoft Azure ExpressRoute site and Amazon Web Services announced a new Direct Connect location in Menara AIMS,” says Chiew.